irripro/django_menus/README.rst

 Current state
 -------------
 As it arrives.
 No guarentees.
+But working.

 Installation